PagerDuty/incident-response-docs/docs/training/scribe.md

 ---
 cover: assets/img/covers/scribe.png
 description: So you want to be a scribe?
 You've come to the right place!
-You don't need to be a senior team member to become a deputy or scribe, anyone can do it providing you have the requisite knowledge!
+You don't need to be a senior team member to become a Deputy or Scribe, anyone can do it providing you have the requisite knowledge!
 ---
 ![Scribe](../assets/img/headers/fountain_pen.jpg)
 *Credit: [John-Mark Smith](https://www.pexels.com/photo/person-holding-fountain-pen-211291/)*